Wearing Your Baby: Wraps & Ring Slings

 - You always want your baby to be up high enough that you can easily kiss the top of their head and monitor breathing, etc. As with most baby items, there is a risk of injury if you do not follow proper instructions and care when using a product.

-- Always ensure there is a lot of fabric tucked up between baby and yourself, making a proper ‘seat’.
-Baby should be in a seated in an “M” position, with their knees higher than their bottom, and their spine curved.
+- Baby should be in a seated in an “M” position, with their knees higher than their bottom, and their spine curved.
 There should be no weight on baby’s knees/legs, but only on their bum.

-Babywearing 101: Wrap Carriers & Ring SlingsSince there is such a learning curve to wrapping and ring slings, we recommend mom/dad watch a few tutorial videos (like the one below) to practice the wrapping technique with a doll or stuffed animal, getting the technique down pat, before adding their own baby into the equation.
+Babywearing 101: Wrap Carriers & Ring SlingsSince there is a learning curve to wrapping and ring slings, we recommend mom/dad watch a few tutorial videos (like the one below) to practice the wrapping technique with a doll or stuffed animal, getting the technique down pat, before adding their own baby into the equation.
 This allows you to become more comfortable with the process so you can make sure baby is situated safely and securely.
-Once you are ready to add a real baby, practice in front of a bed or couch, so you have a safe place to put baby down if you get overwhelmed and need a break.
-One really important thing to keep in mind is this: you will probably not get it perfect on your first few times, and you may get overwhelmed, and that is OK!
-If you need to take a break, come back and try again later.
+Once you are ready to add a real baby, practice in front of a bed or couch and a mirror, so you have a safe place to put baby down if you get overwhelmed and need a break.
+One really important thing to keep in mind is this: you will probably not get it perfect on your first few times, and that is OK!
+If you need to, take a break, come back and try again later.
 Many of us have been there and have gone on to lead happy wrap-loving lives.

 Important pointers when using a ring sling: